 So that’s another fail.
 Now let’s run our comparison with Jesus.
 Did the resurrection fit in with known prejudices?
 While the disciples certainly believed in Jesus’ miracles, they were slow to believe the resurrection.
 Even when the women at the empty tomb told them about it, they said they were telling “idle tales”.
 (Luke 24:11) The Jewish expectation was that all the righteous dead would be raised at the end of time, not that the Messiah would be raised before anyone else.
 (Daniel 12:2-3, Isaiah 26:19)

 Paul certainly didn’t think that Jesus rose until he had his encounter on the Damascus Road.
 And even while Jesus was alive, we know that his brother James didn’t believe there was anything special about Jesus until after he received an appearance himself.

 The disciples proclaimed this message of Jesus’ resurrection in Jerusalem, shortly after the crucifixion, where their opponents could have uncovered the body of Jesus and squashed the whole charade right then and there.
 But they said that his body was stolen.
 (Mt 28:13-15) In the face of extreme prejudices against their claim, they would not shut up, even under threats of death.

-Now think about it for a second — if you’re going to start a cult based on miracles, are you going to go to Miami or are you going to go to Mecca?
+Now think about it for a second — if you’re going to start a cult based on miracles, are you going to go to Mississippi or are you going to go to Mecca?
 You’re obviously going to go where your message will attract as little danger and prejudice as possible.

 Hume’s Abject Failure